-Chemical Insights Partners With Duke University to Research Air Pollution Impacts on Asthmatic Children
+Chemical Insights and Duke University Research How Air Pollution Impacts Asthmatic Children

 April 6, 2020

-“Our research offers insights on solutions to combat the effects of those pollutants among sensitive groups.”
+“Our research offers insights on solutions to combat the effects of those pollutants among sensitive groups,” said Dr. Marilyn Black, vice president and senior technical advisor for Underwriters Laboratories.

 “Children spend over 85% of their time in their homes and schools where the indoor air quality is influenced not only by outdoor pollutants that find their way inside, but also by sources of PM2.5 and volatile organic compounds (VOCs) coming from cooking-related activities, cleaning product use and even emissions from building materials and furniture,” said Dr. Black.
 “Our research offers insights on solutions to combat the effects of those pollutants among sensitive groups.”